unlock-protocol/unlock/docs/docs/core-protocol/public-lock/hooks.md

 ## onKeyExtend Hook

-The `onKeyExtendHook` allows you create custom logic when a key is extended or renewed.
+The `onKeyExtendHook` allows you to create custom logic when a key is extended or renewed.
 This could enable use cases where for instance key metadata is updated, maybe you want to update the image when renewals happen.
 It could enable rewards programs where you increment a reward point total every time a membership is renewed.

 A KeyExtendHook should implement the following interface.